AscendingPassage.com HOME PAGE.

 probably, for the same purposes.
 One of these rooms had an upper

-story, like the one at Kalabshe, but it is now ruined; the other
+story, like the one at Kalabshe, but it is now ruined.
+The other

-apartments of the temple are in good preservation.
+parts of the temple are in good preservation.
 The sculptures

 on the inside walls are much defaced; but some faint remains of

-their colouring are yet visible.
+their coloring are yet visible.

 The Temple of Debot,